Domestic violence: Financial

+A 2024 study in the Quarterly Journal of Economics, which used Finnish administrative data with unique identifiers for perpetrators and victims of domestic violence, found that "women who begin relationships with (eventually) physically abusive men suffer large and significant earnings and employment falls immediately upon cohabiting with the abusive partner."
+This contributes to economic dependence on the abuser that makes it hard for the victim to exit the relationship.

 Once victims leave their perpetrators, they can be stunned by the reality of the extent to which the abuse has taken away their autonomy.
 Due to economic abuse and isolation, the victim usually has very little money of their own and few people on whom they can rely when seeking help.
 This has been shown to be one of the greatest obstacles facing victims of domestic violence, and the strongest factor that can discourage them from leaving their perpetrators.

 In addition to lacking financial resources, victims of domestic violence often lack specialized skills, education, and training that are necessary to find gainful employment, and also may have several children to support.
 In 2003, thirty-six major US cities cited domestic violence as one of the primary causes of homelessness in their areas.
 It has also been reported that one out of every three women are homeless due to having left a domestic violence relationship.
 If a victim is able to secure rental housing, it is likely that her apartment complex will have zero tolerance policies for crime; these policies can cause them to face eviction even if they are the victim (not the perpetrator) of violence.
 While the number of women's shelters and community resources available to domestic violence victims has grown tremendously, these agencies often have few employees and hundreds of victims seeking assistance which causes many victims to remain without the assistance they need.

 Women and children experiencing domestic violence undergo occupational apartheid; they are typically denied access to desired occupations.
 Abusive partners may limit occupations and create an occupationally void environment which reinforces feelings of low self-worth and poor self-efficacy in their ability to satisfactorily perform everyday tasks.
 In addition, work is impacted by functional losses, an inability to maintain necessary employment skills, and an inability to function within the work place.
 Often, the victims are very isolated from other relationships as well such as having few to no friends, this is another method of control for the abuser.